 - The length of your IDA is based on how much you can save monthly and how much time you need to reach your savings goal.
 We may ask you to do a pre-savings before enrolling in an IDA to make sure you get used to setting aside money for your goal.
 This can also help determine how long you should save towards your goal.
 You can apply your pre-savings to a lump sum contribution once your IDA is opened.

-- Financial education and asset education components of the program provided at no cost
+- Financial education and asset education components of the program are provided at no cost.

 5. Education Requirements

 - 10 hours of financial education suited to your needs